 1. Click on the Windows Search and type in File Explorer Options.

-2. Next, open the File Explorer options from the list of matching results.
+2. Open the File Explorer options from the list of matching results.

-4. At the Privacy section, tap on the Clear button.
-Once done, click the OK button to close the File Explorer options.
+4. Tap on the Clear button.
+Click OK to close the File Explorer options.

 7. Perform a Clean Boot

-Clean boot means disabling all third-party software at the startup.
-In this way, when your PC restarts, it will only be running Microsoft’s services, which are important for the proper functioning of a PC.
-Here’s how to perform a clean boot.
+A clean boot means disabling all third-party software at startup.
+When your PC restarts, it will only run Microsoft’s services, which are important for its proper functioning.

 1. Click on Windows Search and type in msconfig.
-Next, open the System Configuration app from the list.
+Open the System Configuration app from the list.

-2. On the System Configuration, switch to the Services tab.
+2. On the System Configuration, switch to Services.

-4. Once done, click the Disable All button at the bottom right corner.
-After applying the changes, close the System Configuration window.
+4. Once you’ve completed the steps, click the Disable All button at the bottom right corner.
+After applying the changes, close the System Configuration.

 8. Run the SFC Command

 1. Click on Windows search and type in Command Prompt.
-Next, right-click on the Command Prompt and select Run as administrator.
+Right-click on the Command Prompt and select Run as administrator.

 sfc /scannow

-3. Now, wait patiently for the scan to complete.
+3. Wait patiently for the scan to complete.
 Once completed, restart your computer.

 9. Update your Windows Operating System

-Updating the operating system is an evergreen way to fix various system-related problems.
-Chances are that the File Explorer NTDll.dll crashing issue results from a glitch or bug present only in the version of Windows you are using.
+Updating the operating system is an effective way to fix various system-related problems.
+The File Explorer NTDll.dll crashing issue may be caused by a glitch or bug present only in the version of Windows you are using.

-While you can’t do much here to confirm whether it’s a bug, glitch, or any other issue, the thing on your hand is updating the operating system.
+While you can’t do much here to confirm whether it’s a bug, glitch, or any other issue, the thing at hand is updating the operating system.

 Having an updated operating system has many benefits.
 You can use new features, rule out the incompatibility issue, etc. Head to Settings > Windows Update > Check for updates to update the Windows operating system.
 This will automatically check and install the latest version of Windows on your PC.

-So, these are the working methods to fix the File Explorer NTDLL.dll crashing issue.
-Let us know if you need more help fixing this problem in the comments.
-Also, if the article helped you, share it with your friends.
+These are the working methods for fixing the File Explorer NTDLL.dll crashing issue.
+In the comments, let us know if you need more help fixing this problem.